RockefellerArchiveCenter/rac_es/README.md

 ## Usage

-You can then use `rac_es` in your python scripts by importing it:
+You can then use `rac_es` in your Python code by importing it:

     import rac_es

+## What's Here

+### Analyzers

+rac_es includes analyzers which provide custom processing of text fields.

+### Documents

+The Elasticsearch Document definitions in rac_es match the four main object types in the RAC data model: Agents, Collections, Objects and Terms.
+In addition to these definitions, rac_es provides custom search and save methods for these Documents, including bulk save and delete methods.

 ## License